magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 Result_lineage_info = LineageHomology::lineage_info(Result,name_date)
 ```

-Another plotting method is density plots of the transmission lineages.
 Ridgeplot\_lineagedensities takes the input from the function
 lineage\_info and produces density plots using for each TL over time.
 The density plots are made using the ggridges R-package.
 The TLs are